nazimboudeffa/awesome-crypto/README.md

 # Awesome Crypto

-NOTICE : Please do not fork this repo, it's just for info on my activity in this field
+NOTICE : Please do not fork this repo at the moment, it's just for info on my activity in this field

 Officially I use binance and trust wallet also ALTMARKETS.IO